 Tax season is here, and for some Albertans, that means a tax refund could be on the way.
-If you've been dreaming of owning your own home, you could use your upcoming tax return to make your dreams a reality!
-Along with other government incentives for first time home buyers, your tax returns might be the extra bit of cash that you need to invest in a new home.
+If you've been working towards owning your own home, a tax return can be used to turn your dreams into reality.
+Along with other government incentives for first time home buyers, a tax return might be the extra bit you need to invest in a new home.

-The state of Edmonton's housing market means that buying a brand new home is an affordable investment, as incomes are higher and homes are cheaper than most of Canada.
-You can expect home values to rise in the coming years, which means that building a new home is a great investment for the foreseeable future.
+Edmonton's current housing market makes buying a brand new home an affordable investment.
+Incomes are higher and homes are more affordable than they are in most of Canada.
+You can expect home values to rise in the coming years, which means building a new home is a great investment for your future.

 Know How Much Your Down Payment Will Be

-Many buyers tend to believe that a down payment for a new home is simply out of their budget.
-However, you might be surprised just how much your tax return can help when it comes to putting a down payment on a home.
+Many home-buyers tend to believe that a down payment for a new home is simply out of their budget.
+You might be surprised just how much your tax return can help when it comes to putting a down payment on a home.

-Your tax refund could also be saved over a few years to help increase your financial health and purchasing power in the future.
+Your tax refunds could be saved over a few years to help increase your financial health and purchasing power in the future.
 A financial advisor can help you decide what to do with your refund to grow your financial health.
-There are many options that you'll be able to discuss with your financial professional such as putting your tax refund into a high-earning interest account, among other choices.
+There are many options that you will be able to discuss with your financial professional such as putting your tax refund into a high-earning interest account, among other choices.

 Why Use Your Tax Refund?

-Whether you're currently renting or living at home, it might be a good idea to think about making the leap into home ownership.
-If you're renting a home, condo or apartment, you may actually be able to lower your monthly payments by purchasing a new home or quick possession.
-When you own your own home, making mortgage payments is building your equity instead of someone else's.
-Putting a down payment on a home can help increase your financial net worth.
+Whether you are currently renting or living at home, now is a good time to think about making the leap into home ownership.
+It is quite possible to lower your monthly payments by purchasing a new home.
+When you own your own home, making a mortgage payment builds your equity, not someone else's.
+Putting a down payment on a home helps increase your financial net worth.

-Using your tax refund for a new home is a great idea when you know you can afford the monthly mortgage payments and other expenses related to owning a home.
-But, if you don’t need any help in the down payment department, you can also use your refund to help you save for furnishings and decorations for your new place.
-Keep in mind that once you close on your purchase, you’ll need to think about moving, doing the required landscaping, and other related expenses like home and mortgage insurance.
-Using your tax return to cover these expenses is a great idea if you already have your down payment lined up.
+If you already have your down payment accounted for, you can use your refund to help you save for furnishings and décor for your new home.
+Once you close on your purchase, you’ll need to think about other expenses such as moving, doing the required landscaping, and other related costs such as home and mortgage insurance.
+Using your tax return to cover these items is a great idea if you already have your down payment lined up.

 Purchasing a new home is not as daunting or as scary as you may think.
-While it’s one of the biggest purchases you’ll make in your lifetime, it’s also one of the most exciting.
-It’s a lot of fun to plan and build your family’s dream home, and the best part is that building a new home or moving into a quick possession doesn't have to break the bank.
+While it is one of the biggest investments you’ll make in your lifetime, it can also be one of the most exciting.
+Great fun can be had planning and building your family’s dream home, and the best part is that building a new home or moving into a quick possession doesn't have to break the bank.
 Using your tax refund to put towards the costs of a new home can make it that much more affordable!